 Cybersecurity.
 The SFPUC has adopted information security policies and maintains an active information security program, which has been reviewed by independent third-party consultants engaged by the SFPUC.
-The SFPUC has appointed a Chief Information Security Officer who is responsible for annual updates to the SFPUC's information security policies and is charged with identifying and monitoring threats which are typically addressed by the SFPUC's information technology services team, and educating staff concerning vulnerabilities.
-The SFPUC's information security policies include policies intended to support network, computer and mobile device security (both digital and physical), e-mail security, anti-virus requirements, operating system and application patching, encryption requirements and secure computing asset disposal.
+The SFPUC has appointed a Chief Information Security Officer who is responsible for annual updates to the SFPUC's information security policies and is charged with identifying and monitoring threats which are typically addressed by the SFPUC's information security policies include policies intended to support network, computer and mobile device security (both digital and physical), e-mail security, anti-virus requirements, operating system and application patching, encryption requirements and secure computing asset disposal.
 The SFPUC's information security policies further include a guideline that, at least every two years, the SFPUC will engage external consultants to audit and assess the internal controls of the SFPUC's information security program.